 It is worth noting that Malgus is a reformist and deeply hated in some Sith circles for his radical views.
 "Loving husband" is also very debatable seeing as his "wife"was technically hisslaveand had no ability to leave.
 That, and he kills her when she becomes his "weakness," despite her misguided devotion.
 The only reason he's not directly targeted is his lack of a political power base and the fact he has no desire to get involved in the backstabbing politics of the Empire.
 So whilst the Empire has members who aren't simply in it For the Evulz, the darker aspects still very much remain.

-Later history trailers have even lampshaded the idea that, logically, the Sith should have a 0% Approval Rating among the citizenry but doesn't; the promotional material and developers suggest that the entire concept of "The Empire" is going to be deconstructed to a degree in the game.
+Later history trailers have even lampshaded the idea that, logically, the Sith should have a 0% Approval Rating among the citizenry but doesn't.

 Imperial players have both light and dark side options, although the light side options are more Noble Demon as opposed to For the Evulz rather than full-on good.
-The Devs claim that as the story progresses, Imperial players can gradually become full fledged heroes, while Republic heroes can fall to the dark side completely.
+Depending on who you're playing as, Imperial players can gradually become full fledged heroes while Republic heroes can fall to the dark side completely.

 In the Deceived trailer we see the Sith fleet sacking Coruscant.
 They burn stuff.
 A later trailer also revealed that the Bounty Hunter class has an ability named this that, well, allows them to get airborne and rain AOE fire down on the enemy.